Professionalism & Transparency

 Sign up to receive our public e-newsletter, The Standard, and learn more about:

 - teacher qualifications

 - high standards in education

 - College reports on trends in education

-Professionally Speaking (Pour parler profession in French), our quarterly magazine for members, provides insight into education trends, best practices for teachers and the governance of the teaching profession.
-You can subscribe to our magazine or read it free-of-charge online.
+Professionally Speaking,Pour parler profession in French, our quarterly award-winning magazine for members, provides insight into education trends, best practices for teachers and the governance of the teaching profession.
+The magazine is available by subscription or free-of-charge online.